Pune–Nagpur Garib Rath Express

-The 12113⇋12114 Nagpur Pune Garib Rath Express is a Garib Rath class express train belonging to Indian Railways - Central Railway zone that runs between Nagpur Junction and Pune Junction three times per week.
+The 12113 / 12114 Nagpur-Pune Garib Rath Express is a Garib Rath class express train belonging to Indian Railways - Central Railway zone that runs between Nagpur Junction and Pune Junction three times per week.
 It operates as train number 12113 from Pune Junction to Nagpur Junction and as train number 12114 in the reverse direction.

 Coaches

-The Nagpur Pune Garib Rath Express has twenty AC 3 tier coaches.
+The Nagpur Pune Garib Rath Express has LHB which 18 AC 3 tier Economy and 2 EoG cum SLR coaches.
 Unlike some Garib Rath trains, it does not have AC Chair Car coaches.
 The configuration and number of coaches are adjusted in response to demand on the line.

+The Nagpur Pune Garib Rath Express used to run with ICF Garib Rath Coaches up until 24th June 2024, after which it was upgraded to LHB 3 AC Economy Coaches.

-There is no Pantry car but catering is arranged on board the train.
+There is no pantry car but catering is arranged on board the train.